Explore other offices & services

 Knox supports a local chapter of Eta Sigma Phi, the national honorary society for students of Greek and Latin.
 Knox has a flourishing Classics Club that enjoys participation from students across campus, including majors in philosophy, history, classics, English, and physics.
 All are welcome.

 Courses in classics include Greek and Latin language courses as well as courses that require no knowledge of the ancient languages.
-The language courses develop a reading comprehension that opens the way to a more subtle understanding of the ancient texts.
+The language courses develop a reading comprehension that opens the way to a deeper understanding of the ancient texts.
 The Classics courses that require no knowledge of Latin or Greek (listed as CLAS) are intended to develop skills of reading, seeing, and interpreting the texts and material remains of ancient cultures.

 Teacher Certification in Latin

 Knox offers State of Illinois certification in Latin (grades six through twelve).
 In general terms, students can qualify for certification by completing a major in Latin, completing a major in Educational Studies, and passing the State of Illinois Certification test in the Latin subject area.